 Volunteer as a juror, prosecutor or defense attorney

 - Learn about the law and legal concepts

-- Earn volunteer hours for college applications
+- Earn volunteer hours for school or college applications

 - Be part of something positive in the community